nojsja/electron-re/README.md

 3. After selecting a process, you can kill the process, view the process console data, and view the process CPU/memory occupancy trend within 1 minute.
 If the process is a renderer process, you can also open the built-in debugging tool by pressing the `DevTools` button.

-4. The child process created by ChildProcessPool does not support opening DevTools for debugging, but because the `--inspect` parameter is added when creating the child process, we can use `chrome://inspect` in chrome for remote debugging.
+4. The child processes created by ChildProcessPool does not support opening DevTools for debugging, but because the `--inspect` parameter is added when creating the child process, we can visit `chrome://inspect` in chrome for remote debugging.

 ##### Require it in main.js(electron)
 ```js